zelros/bunt/readme.md

 ## What is BUNT ?

-BUNT is a NLP service testbed framework.
+BUNT is a testbed for NLP engines.

-- supported languages
-- misspellings
-- etc.
+Find out more about the story behind BUNT here : [https://medium.com/@zelros](https://medium.com/@zelros)

-## What BUNT can evaluate ?
+## What BUNT can do for you ?

 BUNT can evaluate performance on: